logo

 • Lower your upper body down toward the floor

-• Benefits: Tight hips can cause pain in the lower back.
+• Benefits: Limited hip mobility may contribute to lower-back discomfort in some individuals.
 Adding this stretch to your yoga for athletes protects your spine.

 • Gives a stretch to: Front of the hips and thighs.